We provide routine gynecological care for women of all ages as well as specialized care in the following areas:

 - 3 couple minimum for Saturday Classes.
 Lunch NOT provided.

 **November/December classes to be announced.
 Wait List available.

 Childbirth Class Information

 Childbirth Preparation is a six-week course that meets once each week.
+We also offer a full day consolidated Saturday Session.
 This program is designed primarily for first-time parents who desire both physical and mental preparation for childbirth, postpartum, and early parenting.

 Location: Partners in Women’s Healthcare, P.C., Lemoyne location in the waiting room!

 For more information or to register please contact Erin Anderson, BSN, RNC-OB at (717)991-6332 or via email firstname.lastname@example.org

 PLEASE REGISTER EARLY!
 CLASS SIZE IS LIMITED!